 The best way to get the Goodnewspaper is to become a Good Good Good Neighbor.
 You’ll get a new Goodnewspaper mailed to you every month.
 Neighbors also get immediate access to all past Goodnewspapers’ digital editions.

 In order to maximize sustainability, we only print a limited number of each issue.
 If there are a few extras, we sell them in our shop.
-The only way to guarantee you can get a Goodnewspaper is to become a Neighbor.
+The only way to guarantee you can get a Goodnewspaper is to become a subscriber.